mina1957/mina1957/README.md

 ## Hi there 👋

-I'm a computer science student at Yale who loves problem solving!
+I'm a computer science student at Yale who loves problem solving.
 Apart from coding, I enjoy solving puzzles and teaching computer science!

 ### Bio
 - 🏢 I'm currently a Teaching Assistant @cs50 and a Student IT Technician @StudentTechnologyCollaborative